-A short story about this giant blog
+A short story of this giant blog

 Last year at the end of July, I thought I came up with a great idea for a website.
-It was in a heavily populated niche, with huge established websites competing against me, and exactly this reason made me know that I will succeed: if the big guys are in that niche, it means that it gives them nice profits, right?
-I wanted my piece of the pie!
+It was in a heavily populated niche, with huge established websites competing against me, and exactly this reason made me know that I will succeed: if the big guys are in that niche, it means that it gives them nice profits and it’s totally worth it, right?

 As you can see, it was not a niche that paid an awful lot for advertising, but I was happy (since it was about as much as the medium wage in Romania).
-And it continued to grow on its own until March, when the peak was reached: over 1 Million unique visitors, over 2 million visits and close to 5 million page views:
+And it continued to grow on its own until March this year, when the peak was reached: over 1 Million unique visitors, over 2 million visits and close to 5 million page views:

 So how did my website get so big so fast?

 Why focus on a single keyword, when there are million of other things waiting to be written about?
 If we look at the incoming searches from that hot month, we can see that I had no less than 200,000 searches that brought me traffic:

 If I would’ve focused on a single keyword optimization, I would’ve been still sitting in my chair, working my butt off for nothing (which is what I am doing since selling the website, hah).
-But instead I was smart, I was lucky and it paid off!
+But instead I was smart, I was a bit lucky and it paid off!